Mukta Gupta

-Mukta Gupta (born 28 June 1961) is an Indian judge.
-She is a sitting judge of the Delhi High Court, and was a former public prosecutor for the Government of the National Capital Territory of Delhi.
+Mukta Gupta (born 28 June 1961) is a former judge of the Delhi High Court in India, and a former public prosecutor for the Government of the National Capital Territory of Delhi.
 As a public prosecutor, she prosecuted a number of notable cases, including those relating to the 2001 attack on the Indian Parliament, and the 2000 terrorist attack on Red Fort in Delhi, as well as the murders of Jessica Lal and Naina Sahni.

-Life
+Education

-Gupta was educated at the Montfort School in Delhi and obtained a B.Sc. from Hindu College, Delhi in 1980.
-She studied law at the Faculty of Law, University of Delhi.
+Gupta was educated at the Montfort Senior Secondary School in Delhi, and obtained a B.Sc. from Hindu College, Delhi in 1980.
+She then studied Law at the Faculty of Law, University of Delhi.

 Career

 Gupta enrolled with the Delhi Bar Council in 1984 and practiced law in Delhi before being appointed a public prosecutor.

 Public Prosecutor

-In 1993, Gupta was appointed an Additional Public Prosecutor in the Delhi High Court, and became a standing counsel for the Government of the National Capital Territory of Delhi, India, handling criminal matters on their behalf.
-She also was the legal representative of the All India institute of Medical Science, New Delhi, and served as a member of the Delhi Legal Services Authority, working in programs relating to rehabilitation of prisoners and juveniles in conflict with the law.

 As a government counsel, Gupta prosecuted a number of notable criminal cases, including the murder of Jessica Lal, the murder of Naina Sahni, the murder of Nitish Katara, the criminal cases relating to the 2001 attack on the Indian Parliament, and the 2000 terrorist attack on Red Fort in Delhi.

 Gupta also represented the Central Bureau of Investigation in a number of significant cases, including the murders of Priyadarshini Mattoo and Madhumita Sharma, and the case concerning the leaking of intelligence from the Indian Naval War Room.